9 Ready-to-use Halloween lesson plans for in the classroom

 P.S. make sure to read all the way through, because I saved the best for last!
 I created an awesome WebQuest for your students.
 They’ll need to investigate a Halloween murder!

 Halloween is a holiday for every age, but mostly celebrated in primary school.
 I’m putting together some Halloween activities for primary school and a few Halloween activities for middle school.
+The lesson ideas include Halloween classroom games and exercises.
 Of course, you can always adapt them in your BookWidgets account.
 You can translate these Halloween teaching resources, or you can adapt them with your own content.

 - Click on the image to get the teacher copy if you want to make some modifications.